freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 By default, the VoiceOver cursor and keyboard focus are synchronized, but if they are not set up this way, use one of the following actions to move the VoiceOver cursor and keyboard focus onto the desired component:

-*  Move the keyboard focus onto the component, then press :kbd:`VO + Shift + F4`.
+*  Move the keyboard focus onto the component, then press :kbd:`VO+Shift+F4`.
-*  Move the VoiceOver cursor onto the component, then press :kbd:`VO + Command + F4`.
+*  Move the VoiceOver cursor onto the component, then press :kbd:`VO+Command+F4`.

-When performing key operations, press keys such as the arrow keys, :kbd:`Enter`, :kbd:`Spc`, and :kbd:`Esc` without combining them with the :kbd:`VO` key to check their behavior.
+When performing key operations, press keys such as the arrow keys, :kbd:`Enter`, :kbd:`Space`, and :kbd:`Esc` without combining them with the :kbd:`VO` key to check their behavior.
 If new content is displayed as a result, verify that this content can be read with the VoiceOver cursor.

 VoiceOver Key Commands for Navigation